-Strictly speaking, EUROPA only refers to the top level institution-independent site http://europa.eu.
-However, as explained in the previous section, the term EUROPA is often used to refer to all sites managed by the Commission.
-These include the general public sites with URLs of type xxx.europa.eu and the Commission site http://ec.europa.eu.
-The Inventory of EUROPA websites offers comprehensive list with detalied information for each website: the URL, the domain, the webmaster, the DG, the type of site, its audience, the theme or topic, the statistics, the technology, the number of pages, etc.
+The name EUROPA refers to the top level institution-independent site http://europa.eu.
+However, the term EUROPA is also often used to refer to all sites managed by the Commission.
+The Inventory of EUROPA websites offers a comprehensive list with detailed information for each website.

-The sites of all EU institutions (European Parliament, European Commission, Council, etc.) are part of the EUROPA family and can be accessed through the main EUROPA site, serving as the gateway to these institutions.
-The appartainance to the family is shown by the URL of the institutional sites which has the form http://institution.europa.eu, such as for example http://europarl.europa.eu.
+The sites of all EU institutions (European Parliament, European Commission, Council, etc.) are part of the EUROPA family and can be accessed through the Europa.eu interinstitutional website.
+All institutions have the URL - http://institution.europa.eu, for example http://europarl.europa.eu.

 The top level pages are run by DG Communication on behalf of the EU institutions.

-Sites that have an interinstitutional mission and content or which are not linked to a particular institution or DG can be hosted at EU level.
+Sites that have an interinstitutional focus and content or which are not linked to a particular institution or DG can be hosted at EU level.

-The Commission site provides access to great deal of information provided by the different Directorates-General, Services and Commissioners private offices.
-This information may be administrative or thematic and relates to the executive role of the European Commission – such as its legislation and policy initiatives, work programmes, services, official documents, news and current affairs (press releases, events, etc.).
+The Commission site provides information from the different Directorates-General, Services and Commissioners private offices.
+This information may be administrative or thematic and relates to the executive role of the European Commission – such as its legislation and policy initiatives, work programme, services, official documents, news and current affairs (press releases, events, etc.).
 The Commission site also provides the contact points for the various Commission departments, the Representations and the Delegations.

 Commission sites can be divided into two main categories: